 - Recurrence by Duration: This will cause billing to recur based on a set duration.
 You can choose between Days, Weeks, Months, and even Years.

 With the ‘End of Month’ option chosen, one round of billing will end on 11:59 pm on the last date of each month (whether it’s the 28th, the 31st, or anything in between).
-The new recurring Order will therefore start on the 1st of the next month, at 00:00 am.
+The new recurring Order will, therefore, start on the 1st of the next month, at 12 am.

-Note: This setting can be changed for individual Orders by going to the Order detail page and changing the ‘Bill Every’ field:
+This setting can be changed for individual Orders by going to the Order Details page and changing the ‘Bill Every’ field:

 How do Recurrences work?